zizabasil/pocketlife/README.md

 Set reminders for daily verse, prayer time, journaling and challenges so you never miss a moment.
 Plus, you’ll get helpful notifications to keep you on track.
 You can even check out your mood in a pie chart and track your prayer status with a handy bar chart.

 It’s a simple, personal space to grow in faith and stay connected.

-*This is only a readme repository for the Pocket Life App.